swamyshogan/swamyshogan/README.md

 # Shogan's Bioinformatics Hub

 **Welcome!**
-I’m **Shogan**, a Biotech enthusiast turned Data Science professional, combining genomics 🧬, bioinformatics 💻, and artificial intelligence 🤖 to extract valuable insights from complex biological data.
+I’m **Shogan**, a Bioinfo enthusiast turned Data Science professional, combining genomics 🧬, bioinformatics 💻, and artificial intelligence 🤖 to extract valuable insights from complex biological data.

 ---

 ## About Me

 **Grad Student @ Northeastern University**
-- Events Coordinator for the **Graduate Biotech-Bioinfo Association (GBBA)**
+- President for the **Graduate Biotech-Bioinfo Association (GBBA)**
 - Global Student Mentor with the **Office of Global Services** 🌍
+- NextFlow Ambassador

 **Biotech Background:**
 - Led **RT-PCR batch processing** for COVID-19 testing as an **Assistant Lab Technician** 🦠